vansky/C.Psyd-Handbook/effective_advising.md

 --Send email after meeting summarizing main points of the meeting and goals for next meeting

---Create a shared document where you spell out the ToDo’s and their due date
+--Create a shared document where you spell out the ToDo’s and their due date.
+**Pin the document in your 1-on-1 advisor slack chat**

 --Create a shared document with mid and long term goals (conference abstract submission deadlines, deadlines for getting drafts to advisor/committee, exams, defenses, etc.)
-** Pin the document in your 1-on-1 advisor slack chat**
+**Pin the document in your 1-on-1 advisor slack chat**

 [Back to Home](README.md)